-The trend in ANS Forth is to move toward the consistent use of the "c-addr u" representation of strings on the stack.
+Forth 94 moved toward the consistent use of the "c-addr u" representation of strings on the stack.
 The use of the alternate "address of counted string" stack representation is discouraged.
 The traditional Forth words WORD and FIND continue to use the "address of counted string" representation for historical reasons.
 The new word C", added as a porting aid for existing programs, also uses the counted string representation.